 If someone asked me what the most legendary flies were, several would immediately come to mind.
-The Woolly Bugger would likely be at the top of my list.
+Of course, the Woolly Bugger would likely be at the top of my list.

-Woolly Buggers are simply fish-catching machines that provide a generalized imitation which can represent forage such as insects, leeches, shrimp, crawfish, or baitfish.
-Easily found at pretty much any reputable store selling fly fishing gear, they're also staples in the streamer boxes of just about any freshwater angler.
-Lots of first fish come on Woolly Buggers, and I can still remember catching my first fly-caught bass on one at Trinity Lake, CA back in the early 1990's.
+Woolly Buggers are simply fish-catching machines that provide generalized imitations of forage like insects, leeches, shrimp, crawfish, or baitfish.
+Easily found at pretty much any reputable store selling fly fishing gear, they're also staples in the streamer boxes of most freshwater anglers.
+As a result, many first fish come on Woolly Buggers, and I can still remember catching my first fly-caught bass on one at Trinity Lake, CA, back in the early 1990s.

-These flies are simple in design and extremely easy to tie in just a few minutes.
+These flies are simple in design and easy to tie in just a few minutes.
 In "standard" form, one is typically assembled with a marabou tail, chenille body, and palmered hackle.
 While this configuration will surely catch boatloads of fish, many fly tyers like to substitute their own materials or add custom features.
-Much like the equally-legendary Clouser Minnow, the Woolly Bugger can be tweaked in too many ways to count.
-From shallow to deep in water clear to dirty, the bugger is at the pinnacle of versatility.
+Much like the equally-legendary Clouser Minnow, the Woolly Bugger can be altered in too many ways to count.
+From shallow to deep, clear to dirty, the bugger is at the pinnacle of versatility.

-Below is a list of several common tweaks that can be made to the typical Woolly Bugger pattern which allows a person to customize it to various depths and conditions.
+Below is a list of several common tweaks that can be made to the typical Woolly Bugger pattern allowing for customization to various depths and conditions.
 Keep in mind that the variations don't end here!

 Wire- Wrapping wire around the hook shank before adding material is a great way to get your bugger to sink a little faster.
-One aspect of this I really like is that the weight is completely hidden under the body which gives the fly a very natural appearance—something that can be important in ultra-clear water.
+One aspect of this I like is that the weight is completely hidden under the body, giving the fly a natural appearance—something that can be important in ultra-clear water.

 Change the Head- A basic Woolly Bugger has a plain thread head, but several variations exist.
-These flies match up really well with a bead head, cone head, or even a set of dumbbell or bead-chain eyes.
-These options can give the fly not just a hint more weight, but a bit of jigging action and some added flash.
-To make the fly even heavier, try tying one with both the lead wire body wrap and a heftier head.
+These flies match up well with a bead head, cone head, or even a set of dumbbell or bead-chain eyes.
+Those options can give the fly not just a hint more weight but a bit of jigging action and some added flash.
+To make the fly even heavier, try tying one with the lead wire body wrap and a heftier head.

 Colors- Who says a bugger has to all be the same color?
 One of my favorite things to do is mixing up the colors, but I tend to go for more subtle changes.
-Some favorite combos of mine are an olive body/tail with black hackle, black body/tail with olive hackle, white body/tail with grizzly hackle, or a cinnamon-colored body with olive hackle/tail.
-Using a contrasting thread color also gives the head a subtle but interesting look as well.
+Some favorite combos are an olive body/tail with black hackle, a black body/tail with olive hackle, a white body/tail with grizzly hackle, or a cinnamon-colored body with an olive hackle/tail.
+Using a contrasting thread color also gives the head a subtle but interesting look.

-Woolly Buggers catch an enormous range of species in both freshwater and even saltwater.
+Woolly Buggers catch an enormous range of fresh and saltwater species.
 By changing up things like their color, size, or weight, they can be used successfully in various water conditions and at different depths.
-Personally, I've hooked fish like largemouth and smallmouth bass, carp, panfish, small steelhead, and trout while using them, but the list of possible species is far greater.
+I've hooked fish like largemouth and smallmouth bass, carp, panfish, small steelhead, and trout while using them, but the list of possible species is far greater.
 Fly fishing can seem way more complicated than it has to be, but the good old 'bugger still proves that simplicity can often still be the way to go!